douglasbagnall/nga-kupu/README.md

 `hihira_raupapa` takes a multilingual corpus and returns two lists.
 One list of words that are considered to be Māori, and another list of words that are of Māori form (consonant-vowel format, no doubling of consonants, always ends in a vowel, Māori alphabet), but are not considered to be Māori words.
 It checks them all against http://maoridictionary.co.nz .
 Use the following format to execute this script.

 `python3 hihira_raupapa -i input_file.txt -g output_file1.txt -b output_file2.txt`

-`englishwords.txt` is a text file that will soon be incorporated into `kupu_tūtira.py` in order to better scrutinise Māori words.
-It has been passed through `kupu_tūtira.py` and `dictionarycheck.py` and is the list of Māori form undefined words from a corpus of approximately 15 million English words.